 The Hague is our government and Parliament’s location, but the capital of The Netherlands is Amsterdam.
 That makes The Hague an exception in the western world.
 The Hague never received formal city rights in the middle ages and was therefore never allowed to build city walls to defend itself.

 Consequently, The Hague developed an open and tolerant culture that is, to this day, reflected in the presence of buildings like the Peace Palace.
 The Peace Palace is the International Court of Justice seat, and it can be visited if you are interested.

 The Mauritshuis may be a unique museum, but there are more beautiful museums in The Hague.
-I have previously written an article about the 30 best museums in The Netherlands.

 Another highlight in the neighborhood of the Mauritshuis is the museum of Escher, located in a previous palace of the Royal House of the Netherlands at Lange Voorhout.